baecm/observer-docker/README.md

 ## Known limitations

 - Headful mode needs to specify the replays manually due to "Unable to distribute map" bug.
+- Headless mode not work due to `bwheadless` not designed for replay files.

 ## Specification
 - StarCraft 1.16.1 game